Home

 Section 3 · The taxonomy

-The four archetypes of acquisition-driven compounding
+The six archetypes of acquisition-driven compounding

 A practitioner-grade taxonomy of how compounders actually create value through acquisition.